-Volunteer Inmate Trainer - An inmate who has requested and been approved to participate and provide services in a Prison Dog Training program on a voluntary basis.
-The inmate volunteer meets all of the program participation criteria and is not provided compensation for his or her services.
+Volunteer Offender Trainer - An offender who has requested and been approved to participate and provide services in a Prison Dog Training program on a voluntary basis.
+The offender volunteer meets all of the program participation criteria and is not provided compensation for their services.